 Control of Casual Contact Communicable Diseases and Pests

 Dublin City Schools follow the recommendations of the Ohio Department of Health regarding school exclusion requirements for communicable illnesses.
 When a child is ill, appears to be ill, has been diagnosed with a communicable, untreated illness, or has an illness still considered contagious, the clinic and administrative staff have the authority to exclude or isolate the student.
-In accordance with District Policy 8450, students having symptoms of fever 100 degrees or higher, vomiting, diarrhea, or other signs of a possible communicable disease, will be excluded until they are symptom-free for 24 hours without the assistance of medication.
+In accordance with District Policy 8450, students having signs or symptoms associated with a communicable disease, will be excluded until they are symptom-free for 24 hours without the assistance of medication.
 State and local health guidelines may be subject to frequent change as determined by health officials.

 In accordance with OAC 3701-3-13, when head lice are detected on a child at school, the child shall be excluded from school until after the first treatment.
 A parent/guardian will be notified to pick up the student for treatment that day.
 The parent/guardian and child are expected to report back to the school clinic for re-examination the following school day.
 If the student is found to be free of live lice, he/she will return to the classroom.
 Students with live lice will be re-excluded for further treatment.